Why is it wrong to have rules that limit how much energy any product can use?

 More precisely, what the EU keeps missing - from their own stats - is that even pre 2009 ban, most households did and do have some "energy saving" light bulbs.
 They simply don't want all their light bulbs to be the same type, whether on light quality or usability or indeed their own logical cost-benefit analysis, where cheap ones make more sense for the many little used bulbs in their houses.

-Ban proponents like ECEEE incongruously praise the "much lower prices and much better performance levels" of new LEDs and how great they are for consumers - and then the "massive multi-billion euro" saving from an early ban.
+Ban proponents like ECEEE incongruously praise the "much lower prices and much better performance levels" of new LEDs and how great they are for consumers - and then the "massive multi-billion euro" saving from a ban.

-But "massive future savings" assumes few would buy the "great" new LED lamps without a ban on alternatives.
+But "massive future savings" assumes few would buy the supposedly "great" new LED lamps if they could still buy incandescent alternatives!
+No "big savings" if people would be buying the LEDs anyway.

 In this, they cite how badly CFLs fared....